Scottish-Tech-Army/Volunteer-app/README.md

 11. Go to the `api` folder inside the project and enter command: `npm start`
 12. Leave that running and open another command terminal window
 13. Go to the `app` folder inside the project and enter command: `npm run ios` or `npm run android`
+14. Optional: Update the cached projects/resources data from Jira that's stored in a shared AirTable database (you probably only need to use this while developing if you need the very latest data from Jira or you're actively testing the caching mechanism).
+Open another command terminal window, go to the `api` folder inside the project.
+    - If you want to update the cached data once only, enter this command: `node cache/projects.js`
+    - If you want to update the cached data regularly using a cron job, enter this command instead: `node cache/cron-jobs.js`  Leave this terminal window open as long as you want this to keep running.